Healthy Brain Activities

 5 Healthy Brain Activities at Your CCRC

 - Interaction with Nature: Nature offers numerous health benefits, including healthy brain activity.
-As Business Insider notes, the results in sharper thinking and creativity, improved short-term memory and restored mental energy.
+As Business Insider notes, the mental stimulation that takes place when spending time outdoors results in sharper thinking and creativity, improved short-term memory and restored mental energy.
 Our 35-acre campus is surrounded by beauty; take a walk on one of our many trails, or easily access Sussex County’s numerous hiking and biking trails right from our community.
-For an even more up-close-and-personal interaction with nature, visit our or .
+For an even more up-close-and-personal interaction with nature, visit our butterfly gardens or observation beehive.

 Learn How to Improve Brain Health at The Moorings at Lewes